-We’re about to go over 10 funny old sayings that people either say wrong or get confused by.
+We’re about to go over some funny old sayings that people say wrong or get confused by.
 First, we will start with the latter.
-If you’re bewildered by some of these, maybe this will help clear things up.
+If you’re bewildered by some of these phrases, well, then let’s clear things up.

 5 Funny Old Sayings That Confuse People

 Alright, here are 5 funny sayings that make some people scratch their heads.

 #1 – You Can’t Have Your Cake and Eat It Too

-This expression is over 450 years old and the reason it puzzles people is because they don’t understand why they can’t do both things, that is, why they can’t have their cake and eat it too.
+This expression is over 450 years old.
+Why does this phrase puzzles people?
+Some get confused because they don’t understand why they can’t do both things, that is, why they can’t have their cake and eat it too.
 To better understand this phrase, try switching the words “have” and “eat” so that it says “you can’t eat your cake and have it too.”

 Still don’t get it?
 Basically, the reason you can’t do both is because they contradict each other.
 Yes, if you eat the cake, then you wouldn’t have it anymore.
 So you can only pick one of the options.
 That said, if you really want to show this old saying who’s boss, just eat half the cake instead.
-That way, you’ll have eaten it while also still having it.
-Problem solved.
+That way, you’ll both have eaten it and still have it.

 #2 – A Friend In Need Is a Friend Indeed